Beware of Weight Loss. Here’s why

 People often talk of desiring to lose weight when they mean fat loss.
 The two and nor synonymous and it’s important to understand the difference.
 Quick weight-loss happens when the body loses lean mass (muscle) instead of fat.
 This happens because the body prefers to get its energy sources from muscle over fat.
 Relying on the weighing scale to monitor fat loss is counterproductive, as it doesn’t tell you whether you’ve lost muscle, water or fat.

 Body composition monitors or skin calipers are much better options.
 So is the tape measure.
 Keeping track of hip & waist measurements and their ratio will tell you if your new regimen is working.
 For effective fat loss, eat sufficient protein.
 Maintain a reasonable calorie deficit, but not too much as you’ll only end up losing muscle tissue.
-For best results make sure you do both cardio and resistance training.
+For best results, make sure you do both cardio and resistance training.
 And get sufficient rest.

 Fat loss and FFD